KC HiLiTES: Products

 The company's best-known product is the Daylighter off-road lamp.
 KC designed the special patented isolated rubber mount for the Daylighter when they noticed too many failures due to the severe vibration within the metal housing during off-road use.
 The firm worked with GE engineers over the intricacies of lighting, sealed beams, filaments, the varied types of construction, wattage and candlepower in order to devise a way to completely encircle the bulb in rubber, helping isolate it from damaging vibrations.
 In addition to the Daylighter, KC manufactured a wide variety of halogen products through the late 1990s, including flood lamps and driving lamps.

 In addition to forward facing lights intended for either on- or off-road use, KC also offered accessories in their early years, including glare shields, interior map lights, and theft-deterrent light locks (security nuts).

 In the 1990s, KC developed high-intensity discharge (HID) lighting, based on metal-halide technology.
 More recently, KC offers HIDs and LEDs for off-road use, and for commercial and industrial applications.

+KC introduced a line of roof racks in 2025.